raymondchua/raymondchua.github.io/_projects/mallorca_cycling_project.md

 </figure>

 As a souvenir, I picked up Rapha Mallorca’s new jersey, adorned with names of the iconic routes I had conquered during my time here in Mallorca, like Cap de Formentor and Sa Calobra.
-Wearing it will always remind me of the incredible landscapes and the bonds formed over countless kilometers.
+This cycling jersey will always remind me of the incredible landscapes and the bonds formed over countless kilometers.

 Thanking Rapha and the wonderful people of Mallorca, I couldn’t have asked for a better finale to my cycling adventure.
 The memories of this ride will linger long after my return home, a lasting tribute to the spirit of cycling and the